aqeedah/Database_Testing_midterm_project/README.md

 -- Solution of asked Requirements

--- 1.Details of authers of same genre book published in the last 10 years. select a.author_id,a.first_name,a.last_name, count(book_id) as BookCount from books b join authors a on b.author_id = a.author_id
+-- 1.Details of authers of same genre book published in the last 10 years

+select a.author_id,a.first_name,a.last_name, count(book_id) as BookCount
+from books b
+join authors a on b.author_id = a.author_id